KirkAlton-Class7/cognito-cli-auth-flow/README.md

 ## Learning Outcome

-You are finished when you can explain this chain without looking:
+You are finished when you can explain this chain confidently:

 ```text
 SECRET_HASH proves the app client secret